HaHeho/pybinsim/README.rst

 Basic Principle
 ----------------

 pyBinSim allows interactive playback of arbitrarily many sound files over so called players, each of which can be independently controlled.
 Players feed their audio into convolver channels, which represent virtual sound sources.
-The number of convover channels depends on the configuration option `maxChannels`.
+The number of convolver channels depends on the configuration option `maxChannels`.
 Each convolver channel applies an FIR filter to create the left and right channel.
 The output of all convolvers is summed in the end, an optional headphone EQ is applied and the stereo output is sent to the operating system.

 .. image:: players-flowchart.drawio.svg
   :width: 400
   :alt: This flowchart shows how players can be independently controlled and that multiple players can feed any given convolver channel.

 The global playback and each individual player can be controlled over OSC messages.
-Each player is identfied by its player name, which defaults to the sound path.
+Each player is identified by its player name, which defaults to the sound path.
 Therefore, the default behavior when re-playing an already playing file is to re-start the sound file.
 In contrast, setting the player name manually to a new one allows playing back a single sound file multiple times concurrently.

 The filter for each convolver channel can also be selected via OSC messages.
 The messages contain the index of the convolver channel for which the filter should be switched and a key to address the correct filter.
 Each key corresponds to one filter.

 pyBinSim now features up to three separate convolvers on each convolver channel which enables you to exchange filter parts, like direct sound, early reflections and late reflections, in real-time.
 Each convolver runs independently from the others and their results are summed together.
 This needs to be considered when creating the corresponding filters.

 Also, pyBinSim offers you the possibility to run the convolution on a CUDA based graphics card.
-Especially for long filters (several seconds) or/and multiple sound sources, this can lead to a signficant speedup.
+Especially for long filters (several seconds) or/and multiple sound sources, this can lead to a significant speedup.

 Config Parameter Description